EurekaEffect/backpack-offer-sender/ReadMe.md

 # This is a Fork

 This is a fork of One-Click Offer, props to the founder.
-I will continue to work on this plugin and if you have any ideas for the plugin, I will be happy to review them in issues.
+I will continue to work on this plugin and if you have any ideas for the plugin, I will be happy to review them in the issues.

 ### Features